Mark Canha Preview, Player Props: Brewers vs. Phillies

 Mark Canha At The Plate

-- Canha has 20 doubles, a triple, eight home runs and 41 walks while hitting .249.
+- Canha has 22 doubles, a triple, eight home runs and 42 walks while batting .253.

-- Canha has reached base via a hit in 66 games this season (of 111 played), and had multiple hits in 17 of those games.
+- In 59.8% of his 112 games this season, Canha has picked up at least one hit.
+He's also had 18 multi-hit games.

-- He has homered in 7.2% of his games this year, and 2% of his chances at the plate.
+- In eight games this season, he has hit a long ball (7.1%, and 2% of his trips to the plate).

-- Canha has an RBI in 31 of 111 games this season, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in two contests.
+- Canha has had an RBI in 32 games this year (28.6%), including 10 multi-RBI outings (8.9%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.